NonoodWhatever/TerritorialDefends/README.md

 # TerritorialDefends
 Pain

-Anyway, Welcome to my programming project game.
+Anyway, Welcome to my programming project game. currently, things do not works properly.

 This is from ReadmeThing from actual file game.

 This project is a pain when you don't know much about what to go.

 Enemy here doesn't spawn in wave and enemy don't go to player directly, I seem to be able to see the solution,